PLEASE READ CAREFULLY BEFORE APPLYING

 We prefer WWOOFers and Help Exchangers to stay for at least 2 weeks; as with any new project, there's a learning curve.
 Longer stays of 2-3 months are great for us and a deeper experience of the place and people for the volunteers.

 What you need to consider!
 Farm work is hard work.
 However, as ours is a learning place with lots of different projects as we develop them, there is plenty of variety.
-You get to learn about organic growing, bee keeping, permaculture, natural building, nature and bush craft and more.
+You get to learn about organic growing, permaculture, natural building, nature and bush craft, DIY and more.
 Being interested in learning is a critical element to being a good volunteer for us, and getting the most out of the experience for you.
 We find that work done with others also helps keep it fun.

 Volunteers live close to nature at our farm as we have no hot water and no electricity in the living areas (there is access to electricity onsite for charging mobile phones and internet access for occasional use).
 For washing dishes, laundry and yourself you need to boil water.
-Accommodation is camping (we have some caravans, a small cabin, tents and some sleeping bags.
+Accommodation is camping (we have a small cabin, tents and some sleeping bags.
 The group work out who is in which accomodation.
 We have a covered camp kitchen for communal cooking, a cob pizza oven, rocket stoves and wood BBQ.
 In the evenings, we have a library cabin, a sauna with a wood stove to sit in, chat, dry out wet clothes and wash in.
 There is also the greenhouse and occasionally a yurt to make music in if anyone has that talent and when they don't, a place to sit and chat and relax.

 There are two villages each about 3 miles away from the farm.
 Several volunteers have found the walk ok and we can sometimes lend bicycles.
 There is a bigger town 15 mins by car and volunteer who feel comfortable doing so often hitch hike there.

 Working Hours: We give everyone some choice in which way they work :

 - some might be cooking for the rest of the group that day